otiliastr/brain_task_effect/README.md

 <img src="./img/overview.png" alt="high level idea" width="500" align=center>

-We include the implementation of the 4 hypotheses discussed in our paper in our paper on how the task and stimulus might combine together to give rise to the recorded neural activity.
+We include the implementation of the 4 hypotheses discussed in our paper on how the task and stimulus may combine together to give rise to the recorded neural activity.

 ![hypotheses](img/hypotheses.png?raw=true "hypotheses")